bspaulding/todomvc-cljs-rum/README.md

-# cljs-todos
+# todomvc-cljs-rum

-FIXME: Write a one-line description of your library/project.
+Implementing TodoMVC in cljs with rum

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Just learning / playing with cljs here.
+Trying to be as "vanilla" as possible.

 ## Setup

 To get an interactive development environment run:

-    lein figwheel
+    boot dev

-and open your browser at [localhost:3449](http://localhost:3449/).
+and open your browser at [localhost:3000](http://localhost:3000/).
 This will auto compile and send all changes to the browser without the need to reload.

-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:
+After the compilation process is complete, you can connect to the browser repl via:

+    boot repl -c
+    (start-repl)
     (js/alert "Am I connected?")

 and you should see an alert in the browser window.

-To clean all compiled files:

-    lein clean

-To create a production build run:

-    lein do clean, cljsbuild once min

-And open your browser in `resources/public/index.html`.
-You will not get live reloading, nor a REPL.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2017 UNLICENSED

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.